JumpyPipe/Geo-Browse/README.md

-# Bay Area ZIP Trend Dashboard
+# Bay Area Trends Dashboard

 This project visualizes home furnishing trends by ZIP code across the Bay Area using an interactive web map.